Powerlearnproject/se-assignment-day-2-git-and-github-Aopeyemi98/README.md

 Forking vs. Cloning: Key Differences

-Feature	Forking	Cloning
-Purpose	Creates a personal copy of another user’s repo on GitHub	Copies a repository to your local machine Ownership	New repository under your GitHub account	No new GitHub repository is created Affects Original Repo?
-No, until changes are merged via a pull request	No, but you can push changes if you have write access Collaboration Use Case	Best for contributing to open-source projects	Best for working within a team with write access Push Permissions	You push to your fork, not the original repo	You can push if you have access to the original repo When is Forking Useful?
+**Forking**

+- Creates a personal copy of another user’s repo on GitHub
+- New repository under your GitHub account
+- Affects Original Repo?
+No, until changes are merged via a pull request
+- Best for contributing to open-source projects
+- You push to your fork, not the original repo

+**Cloning**

+- Copies a repository to your local machine
+- No new GitHub repository is created
+- Affects Original Repo?
+No, but you can push changes if you have write access
+- Best for working within a team with write access
+- You can push if you have access to the original repo

+**When is Forking Useful?**

-Contributing to Open Source
+1. Contributing to Open Source

-Fork an open-source project, make improvements, and submit a pull request to suggest changes.
+    - Fork an open-source project, make improvements, and submit a pull request to suggest changes.
-Experimenting Safely
+2. Experimenting Safely

-Modify a project without impacting the original codebase.
+    - Modify a project without impacting the original codebase.
-Customizing Public Projects
+3. Customizing Public Projects

-Personalize an open-source tool for your own use while keeping updates from the original repo.
+    - Personalize an open-source tool for your own use while keeping updates from the original repo.
-Backup or Archival Purposes
+4. Backup or Archival Purposes

-Maintain a copy of a project in case the original is deleted or changed.
+    - Maintain a copy of a project in case the original is deleted or changed.
-Creating a Separate Version
+5 Creating a Separate Version

-If you want to build a different version of a project without merging back into the original.
+    - If you want to build a different version of a project without merging back into the original.

+**How to Fork a Repository on GitHub**

 - Go to the repository you want to fork on GitHub.
 - Click the "Fork" button in the top-right corner.
 - Choose the account where you want to fork it.